hacktoolkit/htk-ios-RottenTomatoes/README.md

 * User can view a list of movies from Rotten Tomatoes.
 Poster images must be loading asynchronously.
 * User can view movie details by tapping on a cell
 * User sees loading state while waiting for movies API.
 Using [MBProgressHUD](https://github.com/matej/MBProgressHUD).
 (Other alternatives were considered among 3rd party libraries at [cocoacontrols.com](https://www.cocoacontrols.com/search?utf8=%E2%9C%93&q=hud))
 * User sees error message when there's a networking error.
-(Without using UIAlertView, because it is crappy) (IN PROGRESS)
+(Without using UIAlertView, because it is crappy).
+Sorta working, using [TSMessages](https://github.com/toursprung/TSMessages)
 * User can pull to refresh the movie list.

 Optional user stories: